ahmadsepahi/DeepSpeech-gigapaxos-HttpAPI/README.md

 - Browser: http://localhost:8000/ -> upload file -> the result will be presented

-- Terminal: curl -F file=@test.wav http://localhost:8000
+- Terminal: curl -F file=@your_audio_file.wav http://localhost:8000